SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 In dot syntax, you write the property name immediately after the instance name, separated by a period (``.``), without any spaces:

+..
+XXX Whitespace is actually allowed in dot notation

 .. testcode:: ClassesAndStructures

    -> print("The width of someResolution is \(someResolution.width)")